Export All Your Data in A Readable Format from SciNote

 Each file (attachment) will also contain the number of the protocol step in its name, so you’ll know exactly to which part of the protocol this particular file was attached.

-They will be available and organized in the Inventories sub-folder, that will be within the main folder of your project (shown above).
+They will be available and organized in the Inventories sub-folder, which will be within the main folder of your project (shown above).
 Also, if you had any files attached to your inventory items, they will be there as well (organized in the inventory attachments folder).